For acute, urgent and emergency care staff

 As most people with MND are cared for at home, if an acute incident occurs, they will need to access crisis intervention services.

-Our guide for professionals in acute, urgent and emergency care is designed to give succinct guidance on actions to take and things to consider when treating someone with the condition.
-It is endorsed by the Royal College of Emergency Medicine.
+Our information for professionals in acute, urgent and emergency care is designed to give succinct guidance on actions to take and things to consider when treating someone with the condition.

 Key points when you have a patient with MND